Pony-House/Client/README.md

 ### Can I completely disable IPFS and Web3?

 Yep.
-This option can be modified in the `.env` file so you can deploy a client without access to the features.
+To disable it via the client, you need to go to the settings tabs.
+To permanently deactivate the features, you need to modify the `.env` file so you can deploy a client without access to the features.

 ### This client has web3 functionalities.
 Is this matrix client a crypto wallet?